Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Does anyone know if there is any harm caused by turning off water heater when I am not home?
 Since I am not home all day, I am considering turning off water heater at circuit breaker when I leave.
 Can this cause any problems to the heater?

 It shouldn't cause any problem.
 Just have to wait for water to warm up after you turn the unit back on.
 You could also investigate having an electrician install a timer on the heater so it would turn an hour or so before you get home.
-Then you would have hot water when you get home.
-Only problem would be possible pipe freezing in winter.

 You won't save much if anything on a daily basis.
 It just takes longer to bring it up to temp on your return.
 Although when I am gone for days as on a trip I do turn it off, both to save and for safety.
 I also turn off the laundry water in case of hose bursting.
 It would not hurt the water heater but may wear out to breaker.
 They are not intended to be a switch.

 It should not cause any problem to turn it off, but it will need more power to heat the water from the start, so I do not think it will be a great saving.
 Instead, during warmer days, you might lower the thermostat, you do not need very hot water in summer time.
-If you need a small amount of very hot water, just put the kettle on.

 Anyhow, never turn off the water heater in winter, as the water might freeze in the pipes and the heater, and the water would leak on the electrical system (which in France) is under the heater.
 Imagine what it can do.